Lu100git/sdl2-breakout-zig/README.md

 And the main reason why I didn't when with further SDL libraries, I will rather wait for Zig ver 1.0

-you don;t need to do much to compile this project, just make sure to install SDL2 on your machine then run: zig build run and you should be good to go
+you don't need to do much to compile this project, just make sure to install SDL2 on your machine then run: zig build run and you should be good to go